 Email batching is the idea of designating a set time (or times) in the day to focus only on email.
 Since our brains waste time every time we switch tasks, the idea is to minimize how many times we need to switch, thus minimizing the amount of wasted brain time.
 Additionally, the lack of task switching allows your brain to fully focus on the task at hand.

-Tim Ferriss, author of The 4-Hour Workweek and productivity master, is a of time blocking.
+Tim Ferriss, author of The 4-Hour Workweek and productivity master, is a huge proponent of time blocking.
 So much so, in fact, that he laid out his process for readers to adapt to their own lives.
 While people may take his approach and tweak it to work for themselves, Tim lets his email recipients know that he checks his email once daily, in the evening, and suggests they get in touch by phone if there is urgency to their communication.
 With email time pre-determined, he is actively protecting his time for his top priority.

 Ferriss’s use of automatic responders to let people know that their message will be dealt with in due time is a great tool for protecting your time block.
 If you are someone who feels anxious about not immediately responding to others, the automatic response can manage the expectations of others and help everyone get on the same page, which can do wonders for your stress level.